 Drones are increasing in popularity and are used for everything from movies to magazines and roof inspections to real estate.
 It’s time the church takes this technology and uses it for the glory of God!

 I’m super passionate about drones and would love to walk through any questions you may have.
 Have questions about what kind of footage to capture?
 Want more knowledge about which drone to buy or how to study for your Part 107 Commercial Pilot’s License?
 I would be more than happy to help!
-How will you use drones in your ministry?
+How will you use drones in your ministry or in your worship software?
 Feel free to join the conversation by commenting below!